 Once the student has provided the initial submission, the Initial Guidance Committee will provide written feedback on all aspects of the review, including conceptual and historical background, proposed research directions, and writing.
 This feedback should occur within 2-3 weeks of the student's initial submission.
 The student can also meet with members of the Initial Guidance Committee to get clarification on the written feedback if they so choose.
 The student will then edit and resubmit the review in response to the comments, again within 2-3 weeks of receiving feedback, or as agreed upon by the student and the committee.
 This process is both an evaluation and a training exercise, and is expected to be iterative, collaborative, and instructive.
 Only in exceptional circumstances should the student or the Guidance Committee take more than 2-3 weeks to return expected items to the other party, and these circumstances should be agreed upon beforehand.
 Once the Initial Guidance Committee is satisfied with the Historical and Conceptual Review document, they will inform the EEOB Graduate Advisor of Continuing Students and the EEOB Graduate Student Affairs Officer.
 This notification will serve as a note of "pass" under the "Written Exam" requirement as listed in the UCR General Catalog.
+Once the student receives a formal "pass" for the Written Exam, there is a petition in R'Grad under "Report of Exam or Degree Requirement" that needs to be filled out and approved by all your Initial Guidance Committee.
 This process must be concluded by the end of Spring Quarter.
 If a majority of the Guidance Committee determines at the end of Spring Quarter that the student was unable to meet the expectations of the committee, then this will count as a "fail" and unsatisfactory progress towards the Written Examination will be noted on the student's Annual Progress Report.
 The student will then be allowed to repeat this process over the course of the following Fall Quarter.
 At the end of the Fall Quarter, the Initial Guidance Committee will either determine that the student has satisfied the committee's expectations and the student passes or, if a second "fail" is noted, the student will be recommended for dismissal from the program.